Come with Us: Recording

-Work for the album began in 2000, when it was initially titled Chemical Four.
-The album explores new gear such as the Parker MIDI Fly guitar.
-When asked about if the album is a "back-to-roots" album following their change in style for Surrender three years previous, Ed Simons said "The first three or four numbers do remind me of those days when we were so excited about putting together little grooves and beats – that whole cut-up era of hip-hop.
+Work on a new album began in 2000, when it was initially titled Chemical Four.
+The record explores new gear, such as the Parker MIDI Fly guitar.
+When asked if it would be a "back-to-roots" album, following their change in style with Surrender, Ed Simons said, "The first three or four numbers do remind me of those days when we were so excited about putting together little grooves and beats – that whole cut-up era of hip hop.
 We had Grand Wizard Theodore DJing at our gigs then.
 Like that scratch segment in 'Afrika', those tiny segments where it sounds like a DJ cutting in, those sorts of things used to really excite us.
 But some of the music is totally removed from that.
 'Hoops' is totally different than anything we – or anyone – have ever done".
 The album took eighteen months to record.

-In making the album, the string arpeggios and the hard MIDI notes came first.
+In making the record, the string arpeggios and the hard MIDI notes came first.
 "Then it was about finding the right sounds and building from that point", says Simons.
-The band worked from 12:00pm to 12:00am each day making the album.
-The album's drum programming started with doing the snare sound, then a kick sound, and a bit of "high-end ssshhhhhh".
+The album's drum programming started with doing the snare sound, then a kick, and a bit of "high-end ssshhhhhh".
 The duo said they "took the actual individual drum sounds, then wrote the chords.
 We always sample tiny fragments of sound as a starting point.
 But there were more definite tunes and ideas and melodies from the start of this album than before".
-The duo also experimented with Emagic Logic Audio on this album, which proved successful in the album's production as it never crashed, unlike Steinberg Cubase, which the band had used previously.
+They also experimented with Emagic Logic Audio, which proved successful in the album's production as it never crashed, unlike Steinberg Cubase, which the band had used previously.

 Release

-In the month of release the band had been given retrospective respect from magazines like Muzik Magazine.
-Promotion for the album started in September 2001, and somewhat concluded in November 2002.
+During the month of release, the Chemical Brothers received retrospective respect from publications such as Muzik magazine.
+Promotion for the album started in September 2001, and concluded in November 2002.